vladimir-aubrecht/StatementParser/README.md

 ``dotnet StatementParserCLI.dll -x <path to file with output xslt file> <path to the file or folder containing statements>``

+# Future plans
+- Support for Revolut broker
+- Add support for sale transactions in FIFO way for all brokers.
+- Add support for auto-download of statements.

+# Guarantees
+Use on your own risk.
+Official guidance is, verify all generated numbers manually.
+Currently there are no known bugs.

+# Supported output formats
+- JSON
+- Plain text
+- XSLX

 # Supported file formats for brokers

 |Type / Broker        |Fidelity|Morgan Stanley|MetaTrader|FxChoice|Degiro      |Lynx|Interactive Broker|Revolut|